WallyMagill/EcoLens/frontend/ENVIRONMENT_SETUP.md

 ## Production Environment Setup

-To configure the frontend for production deployment with HTTPS backend, create a `.env.production` file in the frontend root directory with the following content:
+To configure the frontend for production deployment with HTTP backend (S3 website), create a `.env.production` file in the frontend root directory with the following content:

 ```bash
 # API Configuration